328151

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, Entegris's ROIC over the last two years averaged a 8.5 percentage point decrease each year.
-In conjunction with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.
+Unfortunately, Entegris's ROIC averaged 9.4 percentage point decreases over the last few years.
+Paired with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.

-We liked that revenue and EPS both beat analysts' expectations this quarter.
-On the other hand, both its revenue and EPS guidance for next quarter missed analysts' expectations and its operating margin decreased.
-Zooming out, we think this was a mixed quarter.
-Given some of the poor earnings results from other semis companies this season, these results may be good enough and better-than-feared.
-The stock is up 2.3% after reporting and currently trades at $127 per share.
+We were impressed by how significantly Entegris blew past analysts' EPS expectations this quarter.
+We were also glad its gross margin improved.
+On the other hand, its revenue guidance for next quarter missed analysts' expectations and its inventory levels increased.
+Overall, this was a mixed quarter for Entegris.
+The stock is flat after reporting and currently trades at $131.75 per share.

 Is Now The Time?